flux-framework/flux-core/doc/man3/flux_request_decode.rst

 if the message doesn't have a JSON payload.

-:func:`flux_request_decode_raw` decodes a request message with a raw payload, setting *data* and *len* to the payload data and length.
-The storage for the raw payload belongs to *msg* and should not be freed.
+:func:`flux_request_decode_raw` decodes a request message with a raw payload, setting :var:`data` and :var:`len` to the payload data and length.
+The storage for the raw payload belongs to :var:`msg` and should not be freed.

 DECODING JSON PAYLOADS
 ======================